Skip to main content

 clawker firewall disable --agent AGENTRemove a container from the firewall network

-clawker firewall bypassTemporary unrestricted egress (iptables flush + timed re-enable)
+clawker firewall bypassTemporary unrestricted egress (eBPF bypass flag + timed re-enable)

 clawker firewall rotate-caRegenerate CA and all domain certificates